Overview

 #> ╰────────────────────────────────────────────────────╯Visualization

-The cspa_test_plot() function displays the estimated
+cspa_test_plot() draws the estimated conditional means

 ,

-their lower envelope, and the confidence bound:
+their lower envelope, and the upper confidence bound on that envelope.

 cspa_test_plot(result)